-If you consider the young person to be at risk then you should follow Child Protection procedures and report your concerns directly to the Designated Person (DSL or Deputy Headmaster).
+If you consider the young person to be at risk then you should follow Child Protection procedures and report your concerns directly to the DSL/DDSL

 Do not speak about your conversation or concerns with other pupils/casually to other members of staff.

 Access support for yourself if you need it via a senior colleague or your line manager.